w3c/trace-context/spec/20-http_request_header_format.md

 ### Combined Header Value

-The `tracestate` value is the concatenation of trace graph key/value pairs
+The `tracestate` value is the concatenation of trace graph key/value pairs.

 Example: `vendorname1=opaqueValue1,vendorname2=opaqueValue2`

 Only one entry per key is allowed.
-Hence vendors MUST update their entry instead of adding it twice when propagating a modfied `tracestate` header downstream.

 For example, if a vendor name is Congo and a trace started in their system and then went through a system named Rojo and later returned to Congo, the `tracestate` value would not be:

 `congo=congosFirstPosition,rojo=rojosFirstPosition,congo=congosSecondPosition`